arbor-sim/arbor/doc/tutorial/two_cells_gap_junctions.rst

 Two cells connected via a gap junction
 ==============================

-In this example, we will set up a two cells connected via a gap junction.
+In this example, we will set up two cells connected via a gap junction.
 The cells have different leak potentials.
 We will investigate how the equilibrium potentials of the two cells change because of the gap junction connection.